 Embedded Systems at KTH

-The purpose of this master’s programme is to provide a broad education in embedded systems with the opportunity to specialise in areas that cover theoretical as well as practical aspects of embedded systems development.
+The purpose of this master’s programme is to provide a broad education in embedded systems with the opportunity to specialize in areas that cover theoretical as well as practical aspects of embedded systems development.
 Special emphasis is placed on engineering skills, integration of software and hardware, system design, integration, verification and the management of the design process.

 The programme offers four tracks: